ineffablesam/nosy/README.md

 ## What Nosy is

-Nosy is a Slack agent for people who are in too many threads to read them all.
-You don't ask it anything.
-You point it at a thread or a channel.
-It reads every message with Claude and DMs you only when something is actually worth knowing, in the voice of the most plugged-in person in your office.
+Nosy is the Slack agent that gets nosy *for you*.
+Point it at a thread or channel and it reads along, remembers what happened, and gets in your DMs only when something is worth your attention.

-It is not a chatbot in a Slack skin.
-It is a witness.
-It watches, it remembers, and it has takes.
+It is not a chatbot waiting for you to type the perfect prompt.
+It is a witness with a long memory and zero interest in staying out of the drama.

 ---